23/resumable.js/README.md

 * `.chunkingStart(file)` Started preparing file for upload
 * `.chunkingProgress(file,ratio)` Show progress in file preparation
 * `.chunkingComplete(file)` File is ready for upload
-* `.catchAll(event, ...)` Listen to all the registered event handlers listed above with the same callback function.
+* `.catchAll(event, ...)` Listen to all the events listed above with the same callback function.

 ### ResumableFile
 #### Properties